naja-js/naja/docs/1.x/README.md

 Naja is a full-featured JS client-side AJAX library for Nette Framework.

-It is written using modern-day JavaScript, but compiled into ES5 build that comes bundled with a few polyfills and thus should work on all modern browsers:
+It is written using modern-day JavaScript, but compiled into ES5 build that comes bundled with a few polyfills and thus should work on all modern browsers including IE 10 and above.

 [![Sauce Test Status](https://saucelabs.com/browser-matrix/jiripudil.svg)](https://saucelabs.com/u/jiripudil)